Ryan Tyz - Tyz Law Group

 ATTORNEY | FOUNDER

 Ryan Tyz is a trial lawyer and the founder of Tyz Law Group.
-He litigates high-stakes intellectual property and business disputes for technology companies and entrepreneurs.
-Ryan represents clients in the digital entertainment, software, cybersecurity and cloud computing industries with a focus on copyright, patent, trade secret, trademark, consumer class action, business and antitrust litigation.
+He has a strong track record of successful jury verdicts, appeals, and arbitration awards.
+For over two decades, Ryan has litigated high-stakes intellectual property and business disputes for technology companies and entrepreneurs.
+He represents clients across the technology and entertainment sectors, with a focus on patent, copyright, trade secret, trademark, consumer class action, business, and antitrust litigation.

 LITIGATION HIGHLIGHTS